Which files do you need to export in PSP?

 Preset shapes

-Instead of drawing all the shapes ourselves, it is nice when we find some that are already made.
+Instead of drawing all the shapes ourselves, it is nice when we find some ready-made ones.
 If you find shapes that have a .PspShape format, you are in luck.
 You don't have to export them since PaintShop Pro can already read them.
 Just save them in the Preset Shapes folder and you are good to go.

 Some preset shape files might also come with a .jsl extension and they can be just saved as is in the Preset Shape folder.
 Don't export or import those.